-In Theorem 3.5.1 we prove a pullback formula in the form (12) when $G_i = U(i, i)$ (for i = 1, 2, 3), $\sigma$ is essentially the representation $\chi_0 \times \tau$ and $E(g_2, s; f)$ is (the restriction from GU(2, 2) to U(2, 2) of) the Eisenstein series involved in (6).
-This results in a second global integral representation for $L(s, \pi \times \tau)$ involving $E((g_1, g_2), s; \Upsilon)$ ; see Theorem 3.6.1.
-Since $E((g_1, g_2), s; \Upsilon)$ is a degenerate Siegel type Eisenstein series on U(3, 3), its analytic properties are better understood.
-Indeed, by the work of Tan [85], we deduce that $L(s, \pi \times \tau)$ has at most one possible pole in $\operatorname{Re}(s) \geq 1/2$ , namely at the point s = 1 (Proposition 4.1.4).
+In Theorem 3.5.1 we prove a pullback formula in the form (12) when $G_i = U(i, i)$ (for i = 1, 2, 3), σ is essentially the representation $\chi_0 \times \tau$ and $E(g_2, s; f)$ is (the restriction from GU(2, 2) to U(2, 2) of) the Eisenstein series involved in (6).
+This results in a second global integral representation for $L(s, \pi \times \tau)$ involving $E((g_1, g_2), s; \Upsilon)$; see Theorem 3.6.1.
+Since $E((g_1, g_2), s; \Upsilon)$ is a degenerate Siegel type Eisenstein series on U(3,3), its analytic properties are better understood.
+Indeed, by the work of Tan [85], we deduce that $L(s, \pi \times \tau)$ has at most one possible pole in $\operatorname{Re}(s) \ge 1/2$, namely at the point s = 1 (Proposition 4.1.4).
 The proof of holomorphy at this point requires additional arguments.

 We have not yet discussed how one goes about proving a formula like (12).
 There are two main ingredients involved.
 The first ingredient is combinatorial and involves the computation of a certain double coset space.
 In our case, this has already been done by Shimura [82]; see the proof of Theorem 3.5.1.
 The second ingredient is local and involves a careful choice of vectors in local representations.
-Indeed, the double coset computation reduces the task of proving the pullback formula to making a delicate choice for the local sections $\Upsilon_v$ at all archimedean and non-archimedean places, and then proving certain identities ("local pullback formulas") involving local zeta integrals.
+Indeed, the double coset computation reduces the task of proving the pullback formula to making a delicate choice for the local sections Υ_v at all archimedean and non-archimedean places, and then proving certain identities ("local pullback formulas") involving local zeta integrals.
 See Sect.
 3.1 for the definition of local sections in the non-archimedean case(s) and Sect.
-3.3 for the definition in the archimedean case.
-The local zeta integrals are calculated in Sect.
-3.2 (non-archimedean case) and Sect.
+3.3 for the definition in the archimedean case) and Sect.
 3.4 (archimedean case).